$\overline{\text{D}}$arkRayNet: Emulation of cosmic-ray antideuteron fluxes from dark matter: Conclusions

+We demonstrated our tool by computing the expected sensitivity factor for AMS-02, GAPS, and AMS-100 for the two different state-of-the-art propagation models and for two different DM models -- pure annihilation into $b \bar b$ and a Higgs portal model.
 Our analysis reveals that AMS-02 provides sensitivity to annihilation into $b\bar b$ that is consistent with limits from cosmic-ray antiprotons only for small DM masses, $\mDM\lesssim20\,$GeV, whereas in the singlet scalar Higgs portal model, a further mass window around (above) 200\,GeV shows sensitivity while being consistent with those constraints assuming the INJ.BRK (DIFF.BRK) propagation model.
 If AMS-02 confirms the measurements of ${\cal O}(7)$ low-energy antideuterons, it will only be consistent with antiproton limits for $m_\text{DM}<10\,$GeV when assuming the expected AMS-02 sensitivity within our propagation models.
 Interestingly, in this range, GAPS can compete with AMS-02 providing a similar sensitivity to the models considered, and thus allowing a critical test of this scenario.
+While the sensitivity of antideuteron searches with both experiments does not significantly exceed the one of current antiproton searches, they still provide a crucial independent probe, given their significantly smaller backgrounds.
 Ultimately, the ambitious AMS-100 mission will offer superior sensitivity testing the entire parameter range up to the TeV scale where, however, the secondary antideuteron background becomes significant.